-If there is a discrepancy of \$300 or more per month between the documents provided by the household and the EIV/UIV system, HACSB will require third-party written verification of the income.
-If the Housing Authority is unable to obtain third-party written verification it will then attempt to receive third-party oral verification.
-If those attempts are unsuccessful, HACSB will rely on the documents provided by the household to calculate income.
+If the family disputes the information from the EIV system, HACSB will use tenantprovided documents.
+If the Housing Authority is unable to obtain tenant-provided documents, it will then attempt to receive third-party written or oral verification.
+If those attempts are unsuccessful, HACSB will rely on self-certification provided by the household to calculate income